PANDA CORNER

 • Night cream: Richer, more intensive

-• Eye cream: Gentle formula for delicate area
+• Eye cream: Gentle formula for delicate areas

 • Facial oil: Extra nourishment when needed